 We love to read writers when they write about writing.
 Whether it is George Orwell’s Why I Write, Stephen King On Writing, or Scarlett Thomas’s Monkeys with Typewriters, there is an enduring need to peep behind the curtain.
 These blends of memoir and ‘how to’ guide fascinate us either because we want to see how our favourite stories were created, or if we are trying to follow their path we are keen to see if the authors have pointed out any shortcuts.
-Therefore the thoughts of W. Somerset Maugham – prolific novelist, travel writer and playwright – cannot fail to be instructive.
+Therefore the thoughts of W. Somerset Maugham – prolific novelist, travel writer and playwright – in his literary memoir, The Summing Up, cannot fail to be instructive.

 He writes authoritatively about his own work, covering the process, his aims and its reception by readers and critics.
 He is also knowledgable about the classics as well as contemporaries such as Colette, but is unafraid to turn his wry glance towards those who favour literary pretensions and his own place in the history of literature.
 As a dramatist he is master of the concise yet withering put-down (a technique he apparently honed against school bullies):

 There is no more merit in having read a thousand books than in having ploughed a thousand fields,

 before turning his gaze to the wider world of philosophical and religious theory, so that The Summing Up moves from memoir and writing guide to consider the eternal topic of how best to live.

 For all his apparent candour, Mr Maugham does gloss over one area: that of his own personal life.
 Although he talks of love and beauty it is in such general terms that the reader may be forgiven for thinking he died (in his 90s) as a confirmed bachelor.
 He is at times dismissive of love and his behaviour while under its influence.
 It is only by checking other sources that his firm adherence to his own words becomes clear:

 I demanded freedom for myself and I was prepared to give freedom to others.